Seattle Pilots: Team issues

+The move

 By the end of the season, the Pilots were gasping.
 However, Daley refused to put up more financing.
 It was obvious that they would not survive long enough to move into their new park without new ownership.
-It was also obvious that the timetable for a new stadium would have to be significantly advanced, as Sicks' Stadium was inadequate even for temporary use.
+It was also obvious that a new stadium would have to be built earlier than expected, as Sicks' Stadium was inadequate even for temporary use.

+It turned out both the league and commissioner's offices were concerned about the Pilots' viability as well.
+As early as June, an MLB memo envisaged the Pilots moving to Milwaukee.
 During the offseason, Soriano made contact with car salesman and former Milwaukee Braves minority owner Bud Selig, who was leading the effort to bring major league baseball back to Milwaukee.
 They met in secret for over a month towards the end of the season, and during Game 1 of the World Series, Soriano agreed to sell the Pilots to Selig for $10.8 million.
 Selig would then move the team to Milwaukee.
 However, the remaining owners of the Pilots turned it down in the face of pressure from Washington's two senators, Warren Magnuson and Henry M. "Scoop" Jackson, as well as state attorney general Slade Gorton.

-Local theater chain owner Fred Danz came forward in October 1969 with a $10 million deal, but it fizzled when the Bank of California called in a $4 million loan it had made to Soriano and Daley to finance the purchase of the franchise.
-In January 1970, Westin Hotels head Eddie Carlson put together a nonprofit group to buy the team.
-However, the owners of the other major league teams rejected the idea almost out of hand, since it would have devalued the other clubs' worth.
+Local theater chain owner Fred Danz, restaurateur Dave Cohn, and Westin Hotels head Eddie Carlson came forward with an offer to buy out the Sorianos and reduce Daley's stake to 30 percent.
+The $10 million deal received preliminary approval in December.
+However, the deal fizzled when it emerged that three months earlier, the Bank of California had called in a $4 million loan (or $3.5 million, depending on the source) it made to the Soriano-Daley group to finance the purchase of the franchise.
+No one in the American League knew that the loan had even existed.
+Faced with having to raise more money than expected, Danz walked away.
+In January 1970, Carlson put together a nonprofit group, modeled loosely on the ownership structure of the National Football League's Green Bay Packers, to buy the team.
+However, the other American League owners rejected the idea almost out of hand.
+Chicago White Sox owner John Allyn expressed the concerns of the owners when he said that under Carlson's plan, "no one person, group, or firm" would be responsible for team expenses.
+The owners also feared it would devalue the other clubs' worth.
 A slightly modified deal came one vote short of approval.